-Area Symbol Access Area Access to: "P.1" đ Password query on panel / Smart view: Prot-Lv2 Name of access level in Reference Manual: "P.2" This password provides access to the reset and acknowledge options.
-In addition to that it permits changing of protection settings and the configuration of the trip manager. đ Password query on panel / Smart view: Control-Lv1 Name of access level in Reference Manual: "C.1" This password grants permission for switching operations (switching switchgears) đ Password query on panel / Smart view: Control-Lv2 Name of access level in Reference Manual: "C.2" This password grants permission for switching operations (switching switchgears).
-In addition to that it gives access to the switchgear settings (switching authority, interlockings, general settings of switchgears, Breaker wear). ₫ Password query on panel / Smart view: Supervisor-Lv3 Name of access level in Reference Manual: "S.3" This password grants non-restricted access to all parameters and settings of the device (device configuration).
+Short De- signation in Reference Manual Name of Access Area (Panel or Smart view) Access to: "P.1" Prot-Lv1 This access area provides access to the reset- and acknowledge options.
+In addition to that, it permits the execution of manual trigger signals.
+"P.2" Prot-Lv2 This access area provides access to the reset and acknowledge options.
+In addition to that it permits changing of protection settings and the configuration of the trip manager.
+"C.1" Control-Lv1 This access area grants permission for switching operations (switching switchgears).
+"C.2" Control-Lv2 This access area grants permission for switching operations (switching switchgears).
+In addition to that, it gives access to the switchgear settings (switching authority, interlockings, general settings of switchgears, Breaker wear).
+"S.3" Supervisor-Lv3 This access area grants non-restricted access to all parameters and settings of the device (device configuration).
 This includes also the devices planning, device parameters (e.g. Date and Time), Field Parameters, Service Parameters and Logic Parameters.